Efficient Ranking, Order Statistics, and Sorting under CKKS: Acknowledgment

 \section{Acknowledgment}

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 965315.
-This result reflects only the author's view and the European Commission is not responsible for any use that may be made of the information it contains.
+The results reflect only the authors' view and the European Commission is not responsible for any use that may be made of the information this paper contains.
+This work was also supported by the Netherlands Organization for Scientific Research under NWO:SHARE project [CS.011].